Skip to main content

 user_ids = list(map(lambda u: u["id"], users))

-See users.list for more info.
+See the users.list API method for more details.

 Uploading files